LuisPalacios/lupa/README.md

 ![Screenshot of the preferences](resources/scr_preferences.png?raw=true "This is the preferences window")
 <div align="left">

-- System shortcut: set your custom Hostkey
+- System shortcut: set your custom Hotkey
 - Search separator: configure a character to be used as separator, some web sites need the search words separated by i.e. a plus sign.
 - URL search prefix
    - Example 1: https://www.google.com/search?q=